Samsung’s fitness-focused Gear Sport smartwatch is a smaller alternative to the giant Gear S3

 Big has worked for Samsung in the smartphone space, but the human body is less forgiving than pants pockets, and the company ultimately did itself something of a disservice by creating the watch equivalent of the Galaxy Note.
 Among other things, the Gear Sport is smaller than the S3, with a 42.9mm face, versus 46mm.
 That’s smaller, but by no means small.
 The Sport is, in part, a chance to appeal to a wider range of wrists, and it’s also an attempt for Samsung to reconfirm its commitment to health wearables.

 After all, even Apple, a rare success in the smartwatch sector, has doubled down on health features in recent months.
-The new watch features built-in heart rate monitoring, does swim tracking (it also has a 5ATM water resistance rating) and takes advantage partnership wth Under Armour to offer up a variety of different fitness and sleep tracking apps.
+The new watch features built-in heart rate monitoring, does swim tracking (it also has a 5ATM water resistance rating) and takes advantage partnership with Under Armour to offer up a variety of different fitness and sleep tracking apps.
 There’s also automatic activity detection and built-in motivation alerts.
 Pretty standard fitness watch features, those.

 Samsung also dropped a number of features for the smaller watch, including Magnetic Secure Transmission (MST) payments (though the more popular NFC is still on-board), and the LTE phone-free option the S3 had that everyone is suddenly so excited about on the Apple Watch.